 Once you are into the novel it is as cowardly to worry about whether you can go on to the next day as to worry about having to go into inevitable action.
 You have to go on.
 So there is no sense to worry… As soon as you start to think about it stop it.
 Think about something else.
 You have to learn that to write a novel.
 The hard part about a novel is to finish it.

 Hemingway compared writing a novel to a war.
-When a battle is about to take place, a brave soldier casts all negative thoughts of the battle aside.
+When a battle is about to take place, a brave soldier casts all negative thoughts about the battle aside.
 As a soldier, it’s his duty to enter the battle and see it through.

 Hemingway believed that writing a novel requires that kind of courage, especially once the process has begun.
 There will be days when it seems like you can’t go on.
 Maybe you’ve run into a problem with your plot or you don’t know how to write a certain scene or you feel like you’re running out of ideas.